o3de/o3de.org/content/docs/userguide/configurator/intro.md

 ---
-description: ' Use &ALYlong;''s &project-configurator; to create new projects, save active projects, and enable, disable, or create new gems. '
+description: ' Use Amazon Lumberyard''s Project Configurator to create new projects, save active projects, and enable, disable, or create new gems. '
-title: Creating &ALY; projects
+title: Creating Lumberyard projects
 ---
 # Creating Lumberyard projects {#configurator-intro}